Resources

 • Define next steps.
 Because your contacts are so busy, they need a clear idea of what you need from them.
 Don’t leave it in the subtext — ask directly what you’d like them to do.

 • Provide value.
-A call to action is often a promise — if your contacts takes the next step, they will get something that’s useful for them: info, a discount, or a resource.
+A call to action is often a promise — if your contacts take the next step, they will get something that’s useful for them: info, a discount, or a resource.

 • Get an answer to your questions.
 Asking a simple yes or no question is the call to action at its most straightforward.
 It can help you move a relationship along — or let you know that your contact isn’t interested.